nhudack/personal-website/content/projects/TripRadar.md

 showInProjects: true
 ---

 Android app for viewing popular vacation spots and live data, such as weather and flight prices, for each location.
-Repository is private due to Virginia Tech Honor Code.
+Made at Virginia Tech.